Table Of Contents

 What is RSI?

-The reading is easy to understand, as I will explain, and is also pretty accurate.
-After its introduction, RSI became a standard across global financial markets.
-It works across all financial assets.
-Whether it is stocks, FOREX, commodities, or even cryptocurrencies.
 Traders rely on the RSI to gauge market sentiment and fine-tune their strategies.
 The versatility of the tool, as well as how easy it is to use, has solidified RSI’s place in the toolbag of many traders.
 Let our Arincen experts tell you why.

 A reading above 70 suggests that an asset could be overbought, and therefore primed for a downward correction.
 On the other hand, a reading below 30 hints at an oversold market, signaling a potential upward bounce.
 Naturally, any reading between these two extremes should be viewed as inconclusive.
 However, these midway readings are still useful, as they can confirm trends.
 A move above the midpoint of 50 generally supports an upward trend, while a drop below 50 suggests a downward trend.
 We can therefore see how this straightforward scale is for traders.

 One of the best things about RSI is its flexibility.
 Even though 14 days is the most common timeframe, you can apply it across various timeframes.
 It doesn’t matter if you are trading on a 1-minute chart or analyzing weekly trends.
-As I’ve also noted, RSI works seamlessly across different asset classes.
-This high level of adaptability makes RSI a strong favorite among traders who want a simple way to inform their trading strategies and stay ahead of market trends.

 How RSI Works

 Where RS stands for the relative strength, which, as we know, is the ratio of average gains to average losses over a set period.
 By using this formula, you can transform raw price data into a clear, actionable metric on a scale of 0 to 100.
-Anyone worried about doing these calculations themselves needn’t worry, as all of the best brokers provide RSI readings on their platforms.
+Anyone worried about doing these calculations themselves needn’t worry, as all of the best broker provide RSI readings on their platforms.

-The Most Common RSI Trading Signals
+What Are the Most Common RSI Trading Signals?

 Overbought Conditions